Shanbashir1/Better-Health-Care/README.md

 + W3schools.com - Help with Python coding.
 + stackoverflow.com - help with coding, by visiting past forums.
 + Slack - support from colleagues and mentors
-+ Thorin - Flask project Bootstrap ideas
++ Thorin - Flask Walkthrough Project for Bootstrap ideas

 ## Acknowledgement
 + My mentor Rohit Sharma @rohit_mentor - Great advice and support throughout my project journey, I was guided well with plenty of advise and support.
 + Tutor Suport - So much help from a wide diversity of tutors.
 They were able to support me in good time and made me realise when things became difficult.
 + Slack - Always so much help from colleagues, the level of support is undoubtedly amazing.